 There are few extinction stories that have so captured the public’s imagination as that of the great auk.
 It was a species of flightless bird that lived on rocky islands in the North Atlantic.
-There, it enjoyed access to the ocean, enormous amounts of food, a few select breeding sites.
+There, it enjoyed access to the ocean, enormous amounts of food, and a few select breeding sites.
 Their habitat stretched across the Atlantic from the north of Spain to Canada, Greenland, Norway, and Great Britain.
 The auk is the only British bird to have been made extinct in modern times.

 It has become clear the great auk was an important cultural symbol and a food source for Native American cultures.
 Some burial sites included great auk bones and beaks.

 The great auk was an ocean bird that ranged from 30 to 33 inches (75 to 85 centimeters) tall and weighed around 11 pounds or 5 kilograms.
 It was the largest alcid to survive in the modern area.
 Its body was white and black, somewhat reminiscent of a puffin or penguin, with a hooked black beak.
 Interestingly enough, during the summer, the auk’s plumage changed.
 Around its eyes, it would develop a white patch, something that faded when winter returned.
 The bird was flightless but made up for that loss through its powerful swimming skills.